Elliot Collier

-Elliot Collier (born 22 February 1995) is a New Zealand professional soccer player who plays as a forward for USL Championship club Indy Eleven and the New Zealand national team.
+Elliot Collier (born 22 February 1995) is a New Zealand professional soccer player who most recently played as a forward for USL Championship club Indy Eleven and the New Zealand national team.

 Club career

 Semi-professional & college (2012–2017)

 After spending time in his native New Zealand playing semi-professionally with Hamilton Wanderers, Waikato United and Island Bay United, Collier moved to the United States to play college soccer at Loyola University Chicago.
 Collier played four years with the Ramblers, scoring 15 goals and tallying 11 assists in 69 appearances.

 Collier also appeared for USL PDL sides Chicago FC United and Michigan Bucks.

 Chicago Fire (2018–2021)

 On 21 January 2018, Collier was selected with the 49th overall pick of the 2018 MLS SuperDraft by the Chicago Fire.
 Collier signed with the club on 28 February 2018.

 Collier made his professional debut on 10 March 2018 as an 88th-minute substitute during a 3–4 loss to Sporting Kansas City.

 Collier made 16 appearances for the Fire in his debut season, scoring one goal and making one assist.